NoumenaDigital/npl-cli/docs/runtime/tools/build-tools/cli.md

 Cloud.
 Service accounts are special accounts that belong to your application or a virtual machine (VM), instead of to an individual end user.
 They are used for machine-to-machine communication.

-To create a secret key for a service account, login to your NOUMENA Cloud account, navigate to the "Settings" page of _your tenant_.
+To create a secret key for a service account, log in to your NOUMENA Cloud account, navigate to the "Settings" page of _your tenant_.
 You will find the "Service Accounts" section where you can generate a secret key.
 Note that this option is only available to the tenant's owner(s).